0808 808 4000 Get help now

 Hire purchase agreements

-- Check with the IP to make sure that all your creditors have been contacted.
+• The IP sends the IVA proposal to your creditors and arranges a formal meeting called a ‘creditors meeting’.
+Check with the IP to make sure that all your creditors have been contacted.
 If a creditor comes to light after the IVA is agreed and they had no notice of the meeting, they can claim the amount they would have received if they had been included in the IVA from the start.

-- Sometimes creditors will ‘haggle’ about the terms of the IVA and ask you to agree to pay more every month, or include assets you do not want to lose.
+• Sometimes creditors will ‘haggle’ about the terms of the IVA and ask you to agree to pay more every month, or include assets you do not want to lose.
 They may ask you to make payments over a longer period.
 However, your agreement is needed before these changes are made.

 Personal and workplace pensions

 If you have a personal or workplace pension that you can claim during the proposed term of your IVA, your creditors may agree to exclude it as an asset.
 If they don’t agree to this, the pension fund could be at risk.
-Check the terms and conditions of your IVA agreement and contact us for advice.
+Check the terms and conditions of your IVA proposal and contact us for advice.

 If your IVA proposal is rejected